Protective Filing Date: How to Preserve Your Earliest Benefit Date

 What are the benefits of protective filing date: how to preserve your earliest benefit date?

-TL;DR: A protective filing date is established when you contact the SSA expressing intent to file, even before completing your application.
+A protective filing date is established when you contact the SSA expressing intent to file, even before completing your application.
 It preserves the earliest possible benefit start date.
 For SSDI, retroactive benefits can go back 12 months before the protective filing date.
+For SSI, benefits start from the protective filing date (no retroactive).

 Why It Matters?